IepIweidieng/osu2tja/README.md

     - [x] initial BPM → `BPM:` (for display only, rounded to 2 decimal digits), for each difficulty (new)
     - [x] initial beat time position → `OFFSET:` (improved), for each difficulty (new), with -15ms music offset correction (new)
       - The `OFFSET:` is set to the beginning time position of the last beat non-after the audio to mimic osu! behavior.
 It was the earliest of the first note or the timing point in delguoqing's version.
-      - Ranked osu! beatmaps have +15ms music offset than perfect sync.
-The historical reason is that old beatmaps were synced at 25% play speed in osu!'s old audio engine, which made music sound earlier than hitsounds by 75% of the audio buffer delay (usually around 20ms).
+      - Ranked osu! beatmaps have roughly +15ms music offset than perfect sync due to the historical reasons.
   - Difficulty Headers
     - [x] `Version:` & `Mode:` → TJA comment (for reference only) (new)
     - [ ] `Version:` → `NOTEDESIGNER<n>:` (for difficulties by guest chart creators) (TODO)